carnager/rofi-pass/README.md

 ## Sharing passwords

 Rofi-pass allows you to easily share common used passwords across multiple entries.
 For example, if you have an academic account which includes several services (such as a library, Salary, Student portal etc),  all with different URL's, login forms etc. you can share one password across all of them.
 This is very handy when the passwords change annually.

-To use this function you need to add the following line instead of the password, referencing the file which holds the password
+To use this function you need to add the following line instead of the password, referencing a pass file which holds the password.

 ```
 #FILE=PATH/to/filename